AwaitingIrindul/TicTacToe/README.md

 # TicTacToe
-Simple TicTacToe with Q-Learner player.

-This project was to understand Q-Learning algorithm.

-The Artifical Intelligence class is in ``QLearner``.
-The AI is self-trained.
+Simple TicTacToe game developed to learn Reinforcement Learning using Q-Learning.

+The AI is basic and all was handmade, so obviously the performance is not great.

+# TODO
+- [ ] Improve AI performance overall
+- [ ] Support multiple policies (right now, we're using only epsilon-greedy)